radcamp/radcamp.github.io/NYC2018/Jupyter_Notebook_Setup.md

 ```
 ssh -N -f -L <my_port_#>:<compute_node>:<my_port_#> <username>@habanero.rcs.columbia.edu
 ```
-This will prompt you for your password (the password on the USP cluster).
+This will prompt you for your password (the password on the cluster).
 If you type the password correctly **it will look like nothing happened**, but this means it worked!
 If you think nothing happened you should not attempt to run it again because of panic, because if you run it twice you might see this error message:

 ```
 bind: Address already in use